Johnston Press plc

 ii. attend the Company’s Annual General Meeting to answer shareholders’ questions about directors’ remuneration or the Committee’s activities.

-17. The Committee shall recommend to the Board the text of the report on remuneration to be made to the shareholders in the Annual Report.
-The Committee shall be responsible for ensuring that all provisions regarding disclosure of remuneration, including pensions, are fulfilled.
+iv. recommend to the Board the text of the report on remuneration to be made to the shareholders in the Annual Report.

 Approved at Board Meeting